RDBN to get almost $290,000 for metal recycling - BC Local News

 “Since we put the no salvage bylaw in place it has doubled.
 The last go-around we had 3,000 metric tonnes.
 It’s double.
 Now it’s almost to the point where we need to get it done every year.
 That’s how big our piles are.”

 The no-salvage bylaw, enacted about two years ago banned people from going into RDBN waste sites and taking metal away, sometimes to sell it.
-The RDBN was losing revenue as a result of the salvaging, McKenzie told Black Press.
+The RDBN was losing revenue as a result of the salvaging, McKenzie told Lakes District News.

 “[Schnitzer is] going to start in Smithers and clean it right out and work their way east until they’re done.
 They’ve got two years to get it all done.
 They won’t go to a site more than once in two years, unless it’s taking them a long time.
 But if a site is full again, within the two years they might go back for a second crack,” he explained.